book page

 Reviewer avatar

 From a structural standpoint, the text creates a coherent ladder: definitions → examples → constraints → application.
-That’s why the Gravity arguments land.
+That’s why the Realism arguments land.

 Reviewer avatar